CoderCarl1/React_accessible_dropdown/README.md

 ## Installation

-This application is created wih Ruby on Rails.
+This application is created wih React.
 If you would like to setup this Application on your personal machine these are the steps required.

 <details>
 <summary>Instructions</summary>